kitodo/kitodo-production/doc/developer/jersey_jaxrs_api.md

 The web resources belong to the org.goobi.webapi package and use standard Java JAX-RS API annotations to denote resource routing.
 Coming from different people, data access is implemented in different ways.
-The Processes resources uses a DAO to query Hibernate and deliver POJO Bean instances, wheras Projects and CatalogConfiguration resources directly access to internal Goobi API.
+The Processes resources uses a DAO to query Hibernate and deliver POJO Bean instances, whereas Projects and CatalogConfiguration resources directly access to internal Goobi API.

 ### Jersey Servlet Configuration